-The Department of Water and Environmental Regulation developed the new water allocation plan to make sure we have a productive and sustainable groundwater supply and healthy environment under a drying climate.
+The Department of Water and Environmental Regulation developed the 2022 Gnangara groundwater allocation plan to make sure we have a productive and sustainable groundwater supply and healthy environment under a drying climate.

-To develop the draft Gnangara plan, we consulted with water users to find ways to adjust and to bring our Gnangara groundwater system back into balance by 2032.
+To develop the Gnangara allocation plan, we consulted with water users to find ways to adjust and to bring our Gnangara groundwater system back into balance by 2032.

 The area covers the groundwater resources of the Yanchep, Gnangara, Wanneroo, Swan, Mirrabooka, Gwelup and Perth groundwater areas and includes a portion of the Gingin groundwater area.

-For details on groundwater subareas see the Gnangara groundwater allocation plan: draft for public comment.
+For details on groundwater subareas see Chapter 1 of the plan.

 The Gnangara groundwater areas consist of three main aquifers: